IBM/CPD-Custom-Image-CLI/docs/_build/_sources/getting_started.md.txt

 ### 1. Login to both container registry
 Before running the build command, you need to authenticate to both the CPD base image container registry as well as your custom image container registry.

+Note that:
+- **base-image-list**: this is the path to the file after switching to **dir-dockerfile**, not relative to where you run the command
+- **custom-image-name-pattern**: this is a name pattern, where `image_name` can be optionally used to refer to the original/base image name

 #### 1.1 CPD base image container registry
 To login to `cp.icr.io`, run the following:
 ```bash